What it is

 }

-When creating a token, select only the permissions your application needs.
-This follows the principle of least privilege for better security:
+When creating a token, select only the scopes your application needs.
+This follows the principle of least privilege for better security.

 Managing multiple tokens